 - And the sweat (and sore muscles) you have to work through via exercise.

 You made a decision for health and longevity, but there has to be a better way, right?
 A shortcut?
 A quick fix?
 A 5-minute-fat-blasting-ab-shredding-muscle-building routine that helps you lose 30 pounds in 30 days?

-Our emotional perspective at this time is all about the goal—the end; our results.
+Our emotional perspective at this time is all about the goal, the end, your results.

-This is all our emotions want.
-So what would happen if you changed your perspective?
+This is all your emotions want.
+But what would happen if you changed your perspective?

 What if you decided that instead of focusing on the outcome, you’d concentrate on the act of practice, first.
 And not just any act of practice.
 But the act of practice that the most successful people do every single day.

 Pull up a seat, my friend.
 Because it’s story time.

 I’ve never been eager to read books.
 Early on in my childhood, I knew that I was a visual learner.
 Show me how to do something, and I can (usually) do it.
 My mind works best with a ton of stimulus.
 It’s why video games have always worked for me: I’m a problem solver.

 Reading, though, meant that I had to quiet my mind.
 I had to let my wandering thoughts sit still.
 Nine times out of ten, I’d get a few pages into a book, and I’d fall asleep.
 Or my mind would begin racing and my focus disappeared lickety-split.

 Up until last year, if you excluded the books I was forced to read for school, I’d probably read less than fifteen books for pure enjoyment in my life.